 - (i) Where the employer requires an employee to wear any special clothing such as any special uniform, cap, overall or other article, the employer must reimburse the employee for the cost of purchasing such special clothing.
-The provisions of clause 18.5(c) do not apply where the employer provides the special clothing. - (ii) Where the employer requires an employee to work continuously in conditions in which, because of their nature, the employee's clothing would otherwise become saturated, the employer must reimburse the employee for the cost of purchasing protective clothing.
-The provisions of clause 18.5(c) do not apply where the employer provides the protective clothing. - (iii) Where an employee is employed as a greaser and cleaner, or is normally required to service vehicles, the employer must reimburse the employee for the cost of purchasing overalls.
-The provisions of clause 18.5(c) do not apply where the employer provides the overalls.

-- (iv) Clause 18.5(c) does not apply to employees who are required as an adjunct to their normal duties to check such things as vehicles, oil, water and tyres. - (v) Protective clothing will remain the property of the employer, and the employee will be liable for the cost of replacement of any article of protective clothing which is lost, destroyed or damaged through the negligence of the employee.
+The provisions of this clause do not apply where the employer provides the special clothing. - (ii) Where the employer requires an employee to work continuously in conditions in which, because of their nature, the employee's clothing would otherwise become saturated, the employer must reimburse the employee for the cost of purchasing protective clothing.
+The provisions of this clause do not apply where the employer provides the protective clothing. - (iii) Where an employee is employed as a greaser and cleaner, or is normally required to service vehicles, the employer must reimburse the employee for the cost of purchasing overalls.
+The provisions of this clause do not apply where the employer provides the overalls. - (iv) This clause does not apply to employees who are required as an adjunct to their normal duties to check such things as vehicles, oil, water and tyres. - (v) Protective clothing will remain the property of the employer, and the employee will be liable for the cost of replacement of any article of protective clothing which is lost, destroyed or damaged through the negligence of the employee.

-(d) Housing allowance
+(d) Housing